 Grant funds may be used to fund expenses only.
 They cannot be used to fund faculty compensation or student work.

-Departments can apply for grant funding by submitting a brief application form to email@example.com.
+Departments can apply for grant funding by submitting a brief application form to firstname.lastname@example.org.
 Applications are considered as they are received until the budget is fully expended.
-Grant funds will be transferred to department accounts once the department has submitted a brief report on project findings and implications to the Office of Institutional Research and Effectiveness.
+Grant funds will be transferred to department accounts once the department has submitted a brief report on project findings and implications to the Office of Institutional Effectiveness and Assessment.
 Reports must be submitted within one month of the conclusion of the grant period, or no later than June 15 for projects that are completed by May 31.